-1.5.1 Activity impact tracking
+1.5.1 Activity impact tracking-Exit/Participant surveys

-FII requires funding recipients to assess and report on deliverables and outcomes of their funded activities.
-One core measurement tactic is exit surveys, a category of project deliverables to evaluate activity effectiveness and impact.
-To improve and streamline data collection and analysis, FII will manage the administration of online exit surveys using technologies that facilitate an efficient and economical workflow.
+FII requires funding recipients to assess and report on participant engagement and feedback in funded activities.
+A typical qualitative measurement tactic used for events, workshops and webinars is an exit survey (i.e., participant survey).

+FII summarizes funding recipient performance measures and results to report to its Board and key government stakeholders.
+To improve and streamline data collection and analysis, FII will be involved in managing the administration of online exit surveys using technologies that facilitate an efficient and economical workflow.